-In very general terms, how a sportsbook makes their profit is they try to get even amounts of money on each side of a game and then take their commission or “juice”, as it’s known.
+In very general terms, sportsbooks makes their profit by attracting close to even amounts of money on each side of a game.
+From there, they can simply take their commission or juice as it’s known.
 Let’s take a look at the following example:

 However, that’s the perfect situation for oddsmakers.
 As most bookmakers will tell you, that rarely happens.

 As you can imagine, it is very difficult to achieve a perfect 50/50 split on a game.
 As a result, sportsbooks have to move the lines to adjust for supply and demand.

 Think about it like a stock price: when demand for a stock is high and people are buying, the price goes up.
 When people don’t want to hold that stock anymore and they start dumping it, the price goes down.

 A similar concept is in play with the betting lines as the oddsmakers have to adjust to the action.
 Let’s reuse our example from above:

 This time, let’s say that there is $110,000 worth of bets on New England and $0 on Green Bay.

 As you can see, the sportsbooks will have a huge liability on this game and they’ll really need Green Bay to win lest they end up in serious trouble.
 To avoid such significant financial liability, they are going to move the line.
 If nobody is betting Green Bay at +2.5, they’ll move them to +3, +3.5, and so on until bettors see enough value on the Packers and start betting on them.

 This line movement is crucial to a sportsbook’s survival.
 The challenge is that they don’t always move it as a result of this, so that’s where things get tricky.

 If all bets were equal, the sportsbooks would adjust the lines in a way that we’ve described above.
 The challenge is that money generally isn’t evenly distributed.
 That’s where things get interesting.